 feather 4 times more space as compared to

 Looking to learn more about importing data into R, this DataCamp tutorial covers all you need to know about importing simple text files to more advanced SPSS and SAS files.

 We will use the

-microbenchmark library to compare the read times of the following methods:
+microbenchmark library to compare the read times in 10 rounds for the following methods: